What is Design Thinking?

 Design thinking addresses a problem by creating an object, an environment, an experience, a system, a service or a communication.
 Sometimes the problem is contrived and simply serves as a test of skills.
 You give students a sheet of paper and brick and tell them to design something that will support the brick 1-inch from the ground.

 But in its truest form, the problem concerns human need.
 We address meaningful problems in our community.
 We use empathy to guide research.
 We know that access to drinking water is a problem for homeless people in Washington, D.C., especially during the summer, so we look to design a solution to this problem.
 What would you need in order to solve this problem?
 What skills would it draw on?
 How would it challenge you?
 Does it seem daunting?

 Welcome to St. Andrew’s Design Thinking and Innovation program.
-Preschool through 12th grade, we develop empathetic students who, with grit and resiliency, find creative solutions to meaningful problems.
+From age 2 through grade 12, we develop empathetic students who, with grit and resiliency, find creative solutions to meaningful problems.
 In short, we create innovators.